dataheck/maintenanace-issue-report/README.md

 You must update your custom fields after producing a file with this tool.
 You can do this in Microsoft Word by pressing `CTRL+A` to select everything followed by pressing `F9` to update fields.

-This tool uses a specific version of Chrome (103.0.5060.134.0) and a specific fork of `python-docx` (by @michael-koeller and @renejsum), for custom properties support).
+This tool uses a specific version of Chrome (103.0.5060.134.0) and a specific fork of `python-docx` (by @michael-koeller and @renejsum), for custom properties support.

+Version 2.0.0 of this tool has dropped support for legacy projects in favour of the new project system accessible only via GraphQL.

 # Installation / Requirements